mjaimin/DesignPatterns/OOAD/SOLID/OpenClosePrinciple.md

 - Use Open Closed Principle in the areas of your application that changes frequently

-- Anywhere the risk of changing the existing behavior of the system is risky
+- Anywhere the risk of changing the existing behaviour of the system is risky

 ####**Procedural Solution to the Square/Circle Problem**
 ```CPP